Meet the Founder

 Roadbots

-Although charting the planetary roadmaps is not frontier tech, designing rovers to lay down a network of roads on the Moon and Mars isn’t currently practical.
+Although charting the planetary roadmaps is not frontier tech, launching a fleet of rovers to lay down a network of roads on the Moon and Mars is currently impractical.
 The issue is the speed of the autonomous rovers, which are quite slow due to the need to communicate with Earth.
 GMV is one of the first companies to explore the issue of rapid rovers, via the European Space Agency’s GSTP program.

 Mapping the Moon and Mars using QGIS and ArcGIS